EMPOWERED WOMEN EMPOWER WOMEN – WOMEN FOR WOMEN INTERNATIONAL, AFGHANISTAN

 Since 1993, Women for Women International have helped more than 500,000 marginalized women throughout eight countries worldwide obtain the necessary tools to create a way out of poverty and crisis in addition to achieving economic and health stability — thus transforming their communities in a sustainable way.

 Women in Afghanistan experience various forms of physical and psychological violence, societal discrimination, forced marriage, sexual abuse and exclusion.
-Many women have neither access to health care nor to education and therefore no opportunity to exercise their inalienable human rights.
+Many women have neither access to health care nor to education and therefore no opportunity to exercise their rights.

 Women for Women International has been working with marginalized women in Afghanistan for the past 17 years, supporting them to educate themselves, to be able to exercise and defend their rights and thereby gain sufficient decision-making abilities in their families and village communities as well as achieving independence and future prospects.